Is there a financial decision that people agonize over more than buying a vehicle?

 Seven Years And Counting

-Today, we’ve had our 2005 Toyota Sienna for over seven years, and it’s now at 200,000 miles and counting.
+We’ve had our van for seven years, the odometer having recently crossed the 200,000 mile mark.
 It’s shuttled our family of five on numerous cross-country road trips, and has required only routine maintenance.

 In fact, we’ve followed the $1500 rule and then some: